 1. Make use of Legal Resources

 In the United States, there are only a few ways to legally seek the help of a psychedelic guide.
 This is all expected to change in the coming years with psilocybin and MDMA most likely receiving approval for therapeutic use by 2021 and 2022, respectively.
+And though Oregon legalized psilocybin assisted therapy in November 2020, they have two years to develop and implement a program.
 As for now, the options to legally find a psychedelic guide or trip sitter include participating in a clinical trial, seeking cannabis assisted psychotherapy, or seeking ketamine assisted psychotherapy.

 If you suffer from issues such as PTSD, depression, OCD, or anxiety, you may be particularly interested in clinical trials.
 You may even find a clinical trial suitable for unique conditions like cluster headaches, Parkinson’s disease psychosis, or hepatic impairment.
 Some are even studying the effects of psychedelics on healthy participants.